PhilippFeO/recipe_selector/README.md

     ...
 ```
 3. Start `./select_recipes.sh`
 4. The programm will parse the randomly chosen recipes.
 If it can't find an URL for the specific `Ingredient`, it will ask you to manually add one via the command line.
 The submitted links are saved and reused separately from the recipe. <!-- TODO: Dadurch muss man bei Änderungen nur an einer Stelle schrauben und nicht in allen Rezepten.
-Außerdem kann man so schneller Rezepte notieren. <20-01-2024> --> <!-- TODO: Datei generieren, falls sie nicht existiert <20-01-2024> -->
+Außerdem kann man so schneller Rezepte notieren. <20-01-2024> -->
 5. After all URLs were collected, Firefox opens the URLs in tabs using your new profile.

 ---